 Share your adventures with the HMC climbing community!
-Our website allows anyone to register and post their own trip reports, and we strongly encourage everyone associated with the HMC to post their trip reports regardless of whether you are still an active member – we want to hear what our alumni are up to!
+We strongly encourage everyone associated with the HMC to post their trip reports regardless of whether you are still an active member - we want to hear what our alumni are up to!

 Once you have registered, click on this link to post a trip report.
 This will take you to the "Add New Post" page in the WordPress backend.
 (If you are instead directed to a dashboard, just click on "Posts" > "Add New" in the left sidebar.)
 The easiest way to write a trip report is to use the visual editor that is automatically enabled, although mountaineers experienced with HTML may also want write directly in HTML, which can be accomplished by selecting the "text" tab next to the "visual" tab.
 Switching between "text" and "visual" will not result in the lose of any content: even if some content entered in HTML does not render in the visual editor it will still display once published.